 People spoke positively about the care and support they received and told us staff treated them with kindness and respect.
-One person said, "The staff are lovely.
-They help me when I need it."
-Another person commented, "They are good.
-They would do anything for you."
+One person said, "Staff are nice [staff name] makes me laugh."
+Another person told us they enjoyed living at Festing Grove.
 Throughout our inspection we observed positive interactions between staff and people using the service.
 We saw staff displayed kindness and understanding toward people and addressed people by their preferred names.
 Staff had detailed knowledge of people's personalities and behaviour and were able to communicate effectively with people.
+We saw documentation in an easy read format to aid communication for example in one instance, a document informing a person their day service was closing.
+The documentation recorded 'this may make you [the person] feel sad but there is another day centre where you have friends.
+This showed us a kind and caring approach to a potential difficult situation.

 The atmosphere at the service was happy and relaxed and we observed staff took their time and gave people encouragement whilst supporting them with personal care and daily living tasks.
-People discussed with staff what they were doing or planned to do that day and expressed their opinions and choices freely with staff that were attentive.
-We saw that for people who had specific communication needs staff knew how best to communicate with them effectively and provided them with regular interaction and did this with patience.
-Care plans documented clear guidance for staff on how best to communicate with people including how people preferred to be addressed, for example one care plan recorded that the person responded well to staff by being spoken to using terms of endearment which we observed.
+People discussed with staff what they were doing or planned to do that day and expressed their opinions and choices freely with staff who were attentive.
+We saw that for people who had specific communication needs staff knew how best to communicate with them effectively and provided them with regular interaction.
+Staff did this with patience.
+Care plans documented clear guidance for staff on how best to communicate with people including how people preferred to be addressed and information about what staff needed to know to support them better.

 Staff empowered people to be themselves and to express their wishes and preferences.
 People were involved in developing their care plans and met regularly with staff to review their needs and wishes.
-When appropriate people's relatives and where applicable advocates were involved and invited to review meetings and events.
-Care plans detailed people's histories and preferences with regards to the care and support they received.
+When appropriate, people's relatives were involved and invited to review meetings and events.
+Care plans detailed people's histories, hobbies and preferences with regards to the care and support they received.
 Staff were knowledgeable about people's needs with regards to their disabilities, physical and mental health, race, religion, sexual orientation and gender and supported people appropriately.
+One person had a specific goal around maintaining their dignity around the house; staff prompted this person during the course of the inspection as a reminder.
 Staff told us they received equality and diversity training which enabled them to understand and support people better when meeting their needs.

-Staff respected people's choice for privacy and independence and we noted some people preferred not to join others in communal areas or in planned activities.
+Staff respected people's choice for privacy and independence.
 People were supported and encouraged to be independent and to participate in external social activities.
-At the time of our inspection several people were out attending social clubs and local events.
+At the time of our inspection two people attended social clubs and local shops.
 People's privacy and dignity was maintained and we saw staff kept bedroom and bathroom doors closed when supporting people with any personal care needs.
 People were supported in a homely, warm and personalised environment and had their own bedrooms for comfort and privacy.
-People were encouraged to decorate their own rooms with items specific to their individual taste and interests and a senior member of staff told us that people were supported to choose the colour of their rooms as part of the homes redecoration programme which was in place at the time of our inspection.
+People were encouraged to decorate their own rooms with items specific to their individual taste and interests and the regional manager told us that people were supported to choose the colour of their rooms as part of the homes redecoration programme which was ongoing at the time of our inspection.